BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/evm.md

 ## Abstract

-This document defines the specification of the Ethereum Virtual Machine (EVM) as a Cosmos SDK module.
+This document defines the specification of the Ethereum Virtual Machine (EVM) as a Butane SDK module.

 Since the introduction of Ethereum in 2015, the ability to control digital assets through [**smart contracts**](https://www.fon.hum.uva.nl/rob/Courses/InformationInSpeech/CDROM/Literature/LOTwinterschool2006/szabo.best.vwh.net/idea.html)